Merry E. Wiesner-Hanks

-Merry E. Wiesner-Hanks is an American historian and Distinguished Professor Emerita at the University of Wisconsin–Milwaukee's Department of History.
-She describes herself as wearing "... two hats, one as a historian of early modern Europe and the other as a world/global historian, with a primary focus on women, gender, and sexuality within these".
-She has taught and published in European history, world history, and history pedagogy, and served as the President of the Sixteenth Century Society, the Society for Reformation Research, The Society for the Study of Early Modern Women and Gender, and the World History Association.
+Merry E. Wiesner-Hanks (born 20th century) is an American historian and Distinguished Professor Emerita at the University of Wisconsin–Milwaukee's Department of History.

+She describes herself as wearing "two hats, one as a historian of early modern Europe and the other as a world/global historian, with a primary focus on women, gender, and sexuality within these."
+She has taught and published in European history, world history, and history pedagogy, and has served as the president of the Sixteenth Century Society, the Society for Reformation Research, the Society for the Study of Early Modern Women and Gender, and the World History Association.